Delius/rest-with-node/README.markdown

 # Node.js and Express
+This is my warm up into building Restful api with javascript and node.js where I explore
+- what is ReST?
+- how to GET POST UPDATE DELETE the data
+- how to write Unit Tests and Integration Tests

 ##ReST -Representational State Transfer
 ReST is a software architecture style, a simpler alternative to SOAP and WSDL.
 It is coordinated set of constraints like: